taw00/manuscript-css/README.md

 - I have also done no styling for images.
 If you want to add images to your document, you are on your own.
 For now.
 I'll probably play with that in the future.
 - Using this process with HTML instead of Markdown.
 Well, it should just work, I just haven't tried it.
 I mean, markdown, in the end, is really just HTML with a bit of varnish.

-### Porting your finished draft to LibreOffice and/or Google Docs
+### Porting your finished draft to LibreOffice and/or Google Docs (or any other word processor)

 **LibreOffice**